wwilkers/ruby-calisthenics/README.md

 (but case should be preserved in the output), and the order of the anagrams in the groups doesn't matter.

+Hint: see the rspec tests for an example and check out string class methods such as split, join, chars, sort, etc.

 # Part 2: Basic Object-Oriented Programming for Dessert

 Specs: `spec/dessert_spec.rb`